 I never got around to posting a proper FO post for this sweater, so here it goes.
 The photos are not so good since I did not have anyone to take the photos of me wearing it, plus crappy winter light, plus in the pictures I had already worn the sweater once before so it's stretched out and wrinkled, and oh yeah because of the flash you can see the shirt I have on underneath.
 I've got a lot of compliments on this sweater every time I wear it!
 This is one of my favorite knits ever!

-: Tree Jacket
+Pattern: Tree Jacket

 Yarn: Valley Yarns Longmeadow